utsaslab/squirrelfs/README.md

 4. Follow the instructions to install Ubuntu on the VM.
 Defaults for the minimal installation are fine.
 5. Quit the VM and boot it again using `qemu-system-x86_64 -boot c -m 8G -hda <image name> -enable-kvm`.
 6. Open a terminal in the graphical VM and run `sudo apt-get git openssh-server`
 7. The VM can now be booted using `qemu-system-x86_64 -boot c -m 8G -hda <image name> -enable-kvm -net nic -net user,hostfwd=tcp::2222-:22 -cpu host -nographic -smp <cores>` and accessed via ssh over port 2222.
+    - After running the boot command, the VM will appear to hang with a `Booting from Hard Disk...` message.
+Open another terminal window and SSH in; it may take a few seconds before you can connect to the VM.

 ### Option 2 (pre-existing image)